awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 AWS KMS supports the following types of data key pairs:
 + RSA key pairs: RSA\_2048, RSA\_3072, and RSA\_4096
-+ Elliptic curve key pairs, ECC\_NIST\_P256, ECC\_NIST\_P384, ECC\_NIST\_P521, and ECC\_SECG\_P256K1
++ Elliptic curve key pairs: ECC\_NIST\_P256, ECC\_NIST\_P384, ECC\_NIST\_P521, and ECC\_SECG\_P256K1
++ SM key pairs \(China Regions only\): SM2

 The type of data key pair that you select usually depends on your use case or regulatory requirements\.
 Most certificates require RSA keys\.
 Elliptic curve keys are often used for digital signatures\.
 ECC\_SECG\_P256K1 keys are commonly used for cryptocurrencies\.
-AWS KMS recommends that you use ECC key pairs for signing, and use RSA key pairs for either encryption or signing, but not both\.
+AWS KMS recommends that you use ECC key pairs for signing, and use RSA for either encryption or signing, but not both\.
 However, AWS KMS cannot enforce any restrictions on the use of data key pairs outside of AWS KMS\.

 ### Create a data key pair<a name="data-keys-pairs-create"></a>